 - Brief loss of vision, or double vision.

-Note: headache is NOT a typical feature of a TIA (or a stroke).
+Note: headache is not a typical feature of a TIA (or of a stroke).

 The aim is to get people to think of stroke and TIA as emergencies.
 So, rather like a heart attack, they are thought of as brain attacks.
 The FAST checklist does not cover every possible symptom of stroke or TIA.
 However, it is easy to remember.
 It is estimated that about 8 or 9 in 10 people with a stroke or TIA will have one or more FAST symptoms.